AndresUrregoAngel/Python_QuickCourse/Practical/Practical_Mar182018.md

 4. How many people has technical and university studies level?
 5. What is the most popular lenguage programming?
 6. What is the avarage age for programmers in Python?
-7. How many programmers by city
+7. How many programmers by city?
-...
-What is the most popular language programming in Bogota and the avg salary ...
-For Bogota how many programmers have children and how many?
+...7.1 What is the most popular language programming in Bogota and the avg salary ...7.2  For Bogota how many programmers have children and how many?